neugun/EASEQ-FISH/README.md

 ### Preprocessing with EASIFISH Pipeline #

 ![](/Diagrams/3DseqFISH_diagram_v1_EASIFISH.png)
-See updates for [EASI-FISH pipeline] (https://github.com/multiFISH/EASI-FISH), and [MULTIFISH pipeline](https://github.com/JaneliaSciComp/multifish). <br/>
+- See updates for [EASI-FISH pipeline](https://github.com/multiFISH/EASI-FISH), and [MULTIFISH pipeline](https://github.com/JaneliaSciComp/multifish). <br/>
-For imaging large volumes, multiple sub-volumes (tiles) are sequentially acquired with 3X Expansion microscopy, followed by [computational stitching](https://science.sciencemag.org/content/363/6424/eaau8302.long) into a single large image.
+- For imaging large volumes, multiple sub-volumes (tiles) are sequentially acquired with 3X Expansion microscopy, followed by [computational stitching](https://science.sciencemag.org/content/363/6424/eaau8302.long) into a single large image.
 For independent execution, we recommend working with the n5 filesystem due to large file size. <br/>
-The stitching module can be executed with the EASI-FISH pipeline (see above).
+- The stitching module can be executed with the EASI-FISH pipeline (see above).
 For coarsely registering images, we used [BigStream](https://github.com/GFleishman/bigstream) for robust and fully automated non-rigid registration of multi-round FISH data.
 For 3D segmentation, [Starfinity](https://github.com/mpicbg-csbd/stardist/tree/refinement) is a deep learning-based automatic 3D segmentation software.
-Starfinity is an extension of [Stardist](https://github.com/mpicbg-csbd/stardist), an earlier cell detection approach (Schmidt et al., 2018; Weigert et al., 2020) and is based on the dense prediction of cell border distances and their subsequent aggregation into pixel affinities.
-A starfinity [model](https://doi.org/10.25378/janelia.13624268) was trained to predict cell body shapes from DAPI-stained RNA images and is provided for testing. <br/>
+Starfinity is an extension of [Stardist](https://github.com/mpicbg-csbd/stardist). <br/>
-For distributed spot detection, we used [RS-FISH](https://github.com/PreibischLab/RS-FISH) or hAirlocalize [Airlocalize](https://github.com/timotheelionnet/AIRLOCALIZE) to allow rapid spot detection on full-resolution large image datasets. <br/>
+- For distributed spot detection, we used [RS-FISH](https://github.com/PreibischLab/RS-FISH) or hAirlocalize [Airlocalize](https://github.com/timotheelionnet/AIRLOCALIZE) to allow rapid spot detection on full-resolution large image datasets. <br/>
-Assign spots, cell morphological measurements, dense spot analysis, FISH signal intensity measurements, lipofuscin subtraction are included in the EASIFISH Pipeline.
+- Assign spots, cell morphological measurements, dense spot analysis, FISH signal intensity measurements, lipofuscin subtraction are included in the EASIFISH Pipeline.

 ### Spot assignment #
 ![](/Diagrams/3DseqFISH_diagram_v1_WARPMASK.png)
-To extract the point clouds for later 3D registrataion, we use the inverse tranformation exported from the above bigstream registration to warp the cell mask of the fixed rounds.
+- To extract the point clouds for later 3D registrataion, we use the inverse tranformation exported from the above bigstream registration to warp the cell mask of the fixed rounds.
 Then, we adapt filter to remove the noise on the cell edges of the moving masks.
 After we adjust the image size of moving masks, we assign the spots for cell masks of the fixed and moving rounds.
 The spots will be assigned to these new cell masks.

 ### Classic Point cloud registration #
 ![](/Diagrams/3DseqFISH_diagram_v1_DAPI.png)
-To accurately register the point clouds of multiple rounds, we apply classic linear registration methods for registering the FISH spots.For registering the sequentially 3-channel acquired FISH images, we first correct the chromatic abberation, registered the DAPI channel, apply the DAPI transformation to each FISH channel, and finally do the point cloud registration for all FISH channels of all rounds. <br/>
+- To accurately register the point clouds of multiple rounds, we apply classic linear registration methods for registering the FISH spots.For registering the sequentially 3-channel acquired FISH images, we first correct the chromatic abberation, registered the DAPI channel, apply the DAPI transformation to each FISH channel, and finally do the point cloud registration for all FISH channels of all rounds. <br/>
-Random sample consensus (RANSAC) is a powerful tool for coarsely registered the spots, and ICP then provides a solution for fine registration.
+- Random sample consensus (RANSAC) is a powerful tool for coarsely registered the spots, and ICP then provides a solution for fine registration.
 Point cloud registration method first performs fast global affine transformation using a feature-based RANSAC algorithm.
 ICP then derives the globally optimal transformation for each cell that minimizes the sum of square distances to competing optimal affine matrix. <br/>
-Point cloud registration can be executed as part of the 3D-SeqFISH pipeline.
+- Point cloud registration can be executed as part of the 3D-SeqFISH pipeline.
 It also can be installed and used seperately. <br/>
-ROI_ransac_napari_fixmovROI.ipynb now is the only python script for processing the 3d registration of FISH point clouds.
+- ROI_ransac_napari_fixmovROI.ipynb now is the only python script for processing the 3d registration of FISH point clouds.

 ### Deep-learning based Point cloud registration #
-For more accurately register the point clouds of multiple rounds, we also apply deep-learning based [registeration method](https://github.com/vinits5/learning3d#use-of-registration-networks).
+- For more accurately register the point clouds of multiple rounds, we also apply deep-learning based [registeration method](https://github.com/vinits5/learning3d#use-of-registration-networks).
 [RPMnet](https://github.com/yewzijian/RPMNet) and [PCRnet](https://github.com/vinits5/pcrnet) appeal to be the ideal options for a better registration.

 ### Barcoding and decoding analysis #
-We borrow the idea of [seqFISH](https://github.com/CaiGroup/seqFISH-PLUS) and [HCR 3.0](https://www.molecularinstruments.com/hcr-rnafish-products) for our 3D-seqFISH experiments.
+- We borrow the idea of [seqFISH](https://github.com/CaiGroup/seqFISH-PLUS) and [HCR 3.0](https://www.molecularinstruments.com/hcr-rnafish-products) for our 3D-seqFISH experiments.
 For barcoding the genes, 3 different channels will be used and 4-5 rounds of FISH will be run.
 1-3 extra rounds will be conducted for error corrections. <br/>
-For decoding the genes, we modify the SeqFISH design by using a best threshold radius for determine the colocalized spots of each rounds (see [Youden's J Statistic](https://www.kaggle.com/code/willstone98/youden-s-j-statistic-for-threshold-determination/notebook)). <br/>
+- For decoding the genes, we modify the SeqFISH design by using a best threshold radius for determine the colocalized spots of each rounds (see [Youden's J Statistic](https://www.kaggle.com/code/willstone98/youden-s-j-statistic-for-threshold-determination/notebook)). <br/>
-For increase the detection efficency, the nearest 3 spots for a specific barcode bit will be used for searching the most correlated code of a specific gene. <br/>
+- For increase the detection efficency, the nearest 3 spots for a specific barcode bit will be used for searching the most correlated code of a specific gene. <br/>

 ## Pipeline #
-We build a self-contained, highly flexible, and platform agnostic computational [pipeline](https://github.com/JaneliaSciComp/multifish), which supports a turnkey 3D-SeqFISH analysis on local machines and the High performance compute cluster (such as Slurm or LSF).
+- We build a self-contained, highly flexible, and platform agnostic computational [pipeline](https://github.com/JaneliaSciComp/multifish), which supports a turnkey 3D-SeqFISH analysis on local machines and the High performance compute cluster (such as Slurm or LSF).
 It can rapidly process large datasets greater than 10 TB in size with minimal manual intervention.
 The pipeline can be used to analyze EASI-FISH dataset end-to-end.
 It takes `czi` image files acquired from Zeiss Z7 lightsheet microscope as input and outputs 1) processed image data at different scales and 2) transcript counts that can be readily used for cell type identification.
 The pipeline also provides options to run individual analysis modules, such as point cloud registration and gene decoding.

 ### Example data #
-This toolbox handles large-scale, multi-round, high-resolution image data acquired using EASI-FISH.
+- This toolbox handles large-scale, multi-round, high-resolution image data acquired using EASI-FISH.
 It takes advantage of the [n5](https://github.com/saalfeldlab/n5) filesystem to allow for rapid and parallel data reading and writing.
 [Example images](https://doi.org/10.25378/janelia.c.5276708.v1) are provided for testing EASI-FISH pipeline. <br/>
-We provide the related images and point clouds of a example cell (5#) for testing the 3D registration.
+- We provide the related images and point clouds of a example cell (5#) for testing the 3D registration.
 Stay tuned to the description later. <br/>

 ### Jupyter notebook #
-ROI_ransac_napari_fixmovROI.ipynb showes the registation steps and visualization of registered point clouds and images.
+- ROI_ransac_napari_fixmovROI.ipynb showes the registation steps and visualization of registered point clouds and images.

 ### Bash command #
-Pipeline was executed with Bash command. <br/>
+- Pipeline was executed with Bash command. <br/>
-We used the Slurm high-performance cluster for computing, see the description for the Slurm workload manager [Slurm workload manager](https://slurm.schedmd.com/documentation.html).
+- We used the Slurm high-performance cluster for computing, see the description for the Slurm workload manager [Slurm workload manager](https://slurm.schedmd.com/documentation.html).

 ## Additional information #

 ### Visualization #
-Fiji-based [n5-viewer](https://github.com/saalfeldlab/n5-viewer) can be used for large image dataset visualization on local machines.
+- Fiji-based [n5-viewer](https://github.com/saalfeldlab/n5-viewer) can be used for large image dataset visualization on local machines.
 The workflow also outputs processed intermediate image data in the stitching (`n5`), registration (`n5`) and segmentation (`tif`) steps.
 For inspection of spot extracted with hAirlocalize, we recommend the python-based multi-dimensional image viewer, [napari](https://napari.org/).
 Example [notebooks](https://github.com/multiFISH/EASI-FISH/tree/master/data_visualization) are provided.

 ### Post processing #
-Code used for [Post processing](https://github.com/multiFISH/EASI-FISH/tree/master/data_processing), such as assign spots, cell morphological measurements, dense spot analysis, FISH signal intensity measurements, lipofuscin subtraction are included in this repository.
+- Code used for [Post processing](https://github.com/multiFISH/EASI-FISH/tree/master/data_processing), such as assign spots, cell morphological measurements, dense spot analysis, FISH signal intensity measurements, lipofuscin subtraction are included in this repository.

 ### Reference #